Computing Possible and Certain Answers over Order-Incomplete Data: Data Model and Query Language

+Note that, in particular, a group is always cancellative, but there are some cancellative monoids which are not groups, e.g., the monoid of concatenation.

-\subparagraph*{The \PosRAaccbold language.} We define the language \posRAagg that contains all queries of the form $Q=\accum_{h,\oplus}(Q')$, where $\accum_{h,\oplus}$ is an accumulation operator and $Q'$ is a \PosRA\ query.
+We can now define the language \posRAagg that contains all queries of the form $Q=\accum_{h,\oplus}(Q')$, where $\accum_{h,\oplus}$ is an accumulation operator and $Q'$ is a \PosRA\ query.
 The \emph{possible results} of $Q$ on a po-database~$D$, denoted $Q(D)$, is the set of results obtained by applying accumulation to each possible world of $Q'(D)$, namely:

-\begin{definition} For a po-relation $\OR$, we define: \(\accum_{h, \oplus}(\OR) \defeq\{\accum_{h, \oplus}(L) \mid L \in \pw(\OR)\}\). \end{definition}
+\begin{definition} For a po-relation $\OR$, we define \(\accum_{h, \oplus}(\OR) \defeq\{\accum_{h, \oplus}(L) \mid L \in \pw(\OR)\}\). \end{definition}

 Of course, accumulation has exactly one result whenever the accumulation operator $\accum_{h, \oplus}$ does not depend on the order of input tuples: this covers, e.g., the standard sum, min, max, etc. Hence, we focus on accumulation operators which \emph{depend on the order of tuples}, e.g., the monoid $\calM$ of strings with $\oplus$ being the concatenation operation.
 In this case, there may be more than one accumulation result.